Marvel Cinematic Universe: Every MCU Movie And TV Show Planned For 2017

 Marvel’s Iron Fist — Season 1

-If Iron Fist comes anywhere close to receiving the sort of response that Daredevil, Jessica Jones and Luke Cage received before it, then Danny Rand will likely be established as a household name just before the debut of The Defenders.
+If Iron Fist comes anywhere close to receiving the sort of response that Daredevil, Jessica Jones, and Luke Cage received before it, then Danny Rand will likely be established as a household name just before the debut of The Defenders.
 While each Marvel/Netflix series so far has had its own aesthetic and unique approach to storytelling, there is a certain feel to them that sets them apart from the characters in the films and the ABS series.
 There’s no reason to think that Marvel’s Iron Fist won’t add to that legacy when the first season is released via Netflix on March 17, 2017.

 Guardians of the Galaxy Vol. 2

-As reported by Box Office Mojo, the first installment of Guardians of the Galaxy had a domestic box office that nearly doubled it’s $170 million budget.
+As reported by Box Office Mojo, the first installment of Guardians of the Galaxy had a domestic box office that nearly doubled its $170 million budget.
 Worldwide, the film did more than $773 million.
 It should come as no surprise that everyone plans to reprise their role in the MCU sequel, including Chris Pratt, Zoe Saldana, Vin Diesel, Bradley Cooper, Dave Bautista, John C. Reilly, Glenn Close and Benicio Del Toro.
 When Guardians 2 is released on May 5, it will be the first Marvel Cinematic Universe theatrical addition since Doctor Strange.

 Marvel’s The Defenders — Season 1

 Although no official release date has been set for The Defenders crossover series on Netflix, three or four months after Iron Fist would make it a Summer series.
-And since Daredevil, Jessica Jones, Luke Cage and Iron Fist will collectively be defending New York City, it makes sense that it would be released around the same time as Spider-Man: Homecoming, which is about another Marvel Comics superhero that is primarily based out of the Big Apple.
+And since Daredevil, Jessica Jones, Luke Cage, and Iron Fist will collectively be defending New York City, it makes sense that it would be released around the same time as Spider-Man: Homecoming, which is about another Marvel Comics superhero that is primarily based out of the Big Apple.

 Spider-Man: Homecoming